pierre-24/publi-ECOBAT-nitroxides/structures/README.md

-This dataset contains the optimized structures of the nitroxides, as XYZ files.
+This dataset contains the optimized (and most stable) structures of the nitroxides, as XYZ files.

 They are organized as `{solvent}/{complexation_state}/mol_{n}/mol_{n}_{state}.xyz`, where: